Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-The Princeton Review MCAT prep options range in price from around $1,700 on the affordable end for their Self-Paced offering to close to $7,000 on the expensive side for their intensive 515+ Immersion program.
+The Princeton Review MCAT prep options range in price from around $2,000 on the affordable end for their Online offering to roughly $7,000 on the expensive side for their intensive 515+ Immersion program.

 How many live classroom hours do I get with Princeton Review?